 Ventura Barba is the CEO of Advanced Music, the company behind the prestigious Sónar Festival.
 A pioneering electronic music festival started in 1994, and which – in pre-pandemic times – had congregated more than 125,000 people inBarcelona.

-The Sónar Festival formula has expanded internationally to a large number of cities, such as Mexico City, Hong Kong, Athens and Istanbul, among others.
+The Sónar Festival formula has expanded internationally to many cities, such as Mexico City, Hong Kong, Athens, and Istanbul, among others.
 The pandemic, however, has forced the events sector to reinvent itself.

 According to Barba, the sector’s recovery will go hand in hand with the audiovisual sector and the convergence between these two industries.
 That is why he believes that attracting the Integrated Systems Europe (ISE) fair to Barcelona will serve to explore new digital formats, as well as to position Barcelona as a magnet for international projects.

 Next week, the Integrated Systems Europe (ISE) fair, a global reference in the audiovisual sector, will be held in Barcelona for the first time.
 Why is it important for you, as a Catalan company, that the city has attracted this fair?

 For us, it’s extremely important that the ISE comes to Barcelona.
 It is a great audiovisual fair in a very broad sense.
 We hope that over the years, Barcelona will consolidate itself as a connection center and as a hub for the audiovisual sector.

 We are a hybrid company that comes from music, but our proposals cross into other industries, such as the audiovisual field.
 For us, what really matters is the relationship between audiovisual work and other parallel industries because we act as links between them.

 This hybridization that we can create between the audiovisual sector and video games, music, or immersive spaces, is the role we want to play within the ISE.